A common complaint I hear a lot of from would be investors is how to start investing with a small amount of money.

 Years ago, if you didn’t have a few grand laying around collecting dust, your investment options were slim to none.
-But thanks to technology and some government regulation, you can get started investing with a few dollars.
+But thanks to technology and some government regulation, small investors can get started investing with a few dollars.

 #1.
 Invest In Your 401k Plan

 Many of us that work are covered by a 401k plan.
 This is the easiest way to get started investing in the stock market with a small amount of money.
-In fact, it is the only way you can start doing so with less than $10.
+And for many reading this, it is the best way you can start doing so with less than $10.

 When I started out working, I was making $25,000 a year.
 I was investing 5% each paycheck in my 401k plan.
 Since I was paid biweekly, I was investing about $48 per paycheck.

 Fast forward 5 years and I was making $40,000 a year.
 Still saving 5% of my paycheck, I was now investing over $75 biweekly.
 This along with compound interest kept my account balance growing.

-If you want to get started investing, this is by far the easiest first step you can take.
-Just start with something and then make sure you increase the amount you save each year, not just through raise but through increasing your contribution amount too.
+Just start by contributing 3-5% and then make sure you increase the amount you save each year, not just through raise but through increasing your contribution amount too.

 #2.
 Look Into Mutual Funds

-While many mutual funds have large account minimums, there are handfuls that have much lower minimums so that first time investors can invest with a small amount of money.
+While many mutual funds have large account minimums, there are many that have much lower minimums so that first time investors can invest with a small amount of money.

 When I started to invest outside of my 401k plan, this is where I went since it allowed me to invest with a small amount of money.